loning/universe/README.md

 - Quantum entanglement as the basic mechanism for information sharing
 - Relationship between free will and classical destiny
 - Relationship between energy and classical knowledge
-- Quantum classicalization mechanism of past life memories
+- Law of classical information conservation
+- Universe expression in the form of Euler-like formula
 - Law of entropy-knowledge transformation between observers

 ### Contributing